carlosedp/riscv-bringup/Qemu/Readme.md

 echo "export PATH=/opt/riscv/bin:$PATH" >> ~/.bashrc
 ```

+To use the bootlin toolchain you might need to adjust the `CROSS_COMPILE` variable to the correct GCC triplet.

 ## Clone repositories

-Then, clone the required repositories.
-You need the FSBL (First stage bootloader), OpenSBI (Second stage bootloader), U-Boot and the Linux kernel.
+Clone the required repositories.
+You need OpenSBI (bootloader), U-Boot and the Linux kernel.
 I keep all in one directory.

 ```sh
 mkdir qemu-boot